bids-standard/bids-matlab/CONTRIBUTING.md

 ## Contributing through GitHub

 [Git](https://git-scm.com/) is a really useful tool for version control.
-[GitHub](https://github.com/) sits on top of git and supports collaborative and distributed working.
+[GitHub](https://github.com/) sits on top of Git and supports collaborative and distributed working.

-We know that it can be daunting to start using git and GitHub if you haven't worked with them in the past, but the BIDS-matlab maintainers are here to help you figure out any of the jargon or confusing instructions you encounter!
+We know that it can be daunting to start using Git and GitHub if you haven't worked with them in the past, but the BIDS-matlab maintainers are here to help you figure out any of the jargon or confusing instructions you encounter!